- Work-life support

 Frequently asked questions

-For policy-covered staff and academic appointees; issued on Oct.
+For policy-covered staff and academic appointees; updated on Dec.
 23, 2024

 About expanded paid sick leave